SykesCottages/bitbucket-pipes/new-relic-deployment-marker/README.md

 Mark new deployments in New Relic with this Bitbucket Pipe

 ## Important
-If you do not follow the new relic naming convention the deployment market might not work.
+If you do not follow the new relic naming convention the deployment marker might not work.
 Make sure you're following the naming convention when generating an APM.

 ## YAML Definition
 ### Variables